 For just $10 a month, you can get a Premium Spotify account and get rid of all the commercials + unlock the ability to save playlists for offline listening (ie. which means you can listen anywhere, even if you're out on the middle of a lake in the middle of nowhere).

 With a Spotify account, besides being able to listen to / take this Mountown Radio playlist anywhere you want, you can also find a whole bunch more playlists of a similar quality over on 95EH's ugly stepbrother site HIGH FIVE FOR.
 Here's just a few examples of the kind of "modern mix cds" that you can start carrying around in your pocket if you were to fancy doing such a thing…

 But what if I don't have a Spotify account & I don't plan on getting one?

 Well, for the 95 track 'Mountown Radio' playlist embedded above, I will also keep a replica version going over on Soundsgood, which is a site that allows you to pick a few different listening options besides Spotify (like Apple Music or Youtube or etc).
 You can try it out below and see if one of the options works for you…

-And if you have any suggestions for songs that you think capture that "mountain town life" shout at 95eh on the socials or just tag your musical suggestions with a #mountownradio hashtag (or shoot an email to 'email@example.com') and I will include the best suggests in the next playlist update.
+Have any suggestions for songs that you think capture that "mountain town life"? shout at 95eh on the socials or just tag your musical suggestions with a #mountownradio hashtag (or shoot an email to 'email@example.com') and I will include the best suggests in the next playlist update.